What to watch for when you buy land in Costa Rica

-No matter where that land is located, on a main road, on a country road or on a city road.
-Eventually you will want to build a new home or other type of buildings.
+No matter where that land is located, on the main road, on a country road or on a city road.
+Eventually, you will want to build a new home or another type of buildings.
 You will need power and water as well as building permits.

 Before you purchase a building lot in Costa Rica, you need to know a few facts before you commit.
 Let us assist with it.
 You might think you are safe when purchasing a lot in a subdivision or from a developer, please read on.